National Salvation Junta

-The National Salvation Junta (Junta de Salvação Nacional, /pt/) was a group of military officers designated to maintain the government of Portugal in April 1974 after the Carnation Revolution had overthrown the Estado Novo dictatorial regime.
-This junta assumed power following a communiqué of its president, António de Spínola, at 1:30 a.m. on 26 April 1974.
+The National Salvation Junta (Junta de Salvação Nacional /pt/) was a group of military officers designated to maintain the government of Portugal in April 1974 after the Carnation Revolution had overthrown the Estado Novo dictatorial regime.
+This junta assumed power on the same day of the revolution.
 The National Salvation Junta was the de jure governing body of Portugal following the Carnation Revolution.
+It was replaced by the Revolutionary Council on March 14, 1975, following the coup attempt by president Spínola on March 11.

 Purpose

 The Junta was a pre-planned part of the national reform program envisioned by the Movimento das Forças Armadas (Movement of the Armed Forces; MFA), which aimed to exercise political power after the revolution and prior to the formation of a civilian government in order to prevent the collapse of the Presidency of the Republic (then held by Rear-Admiral Américo Tomás) and of the government.
 It entailed the dissolution of the National Assembly and of the Council of State.
 The Constitutional Law 1/74 of 25 April 1974 was promulgated in order to set this process in motion.
-The Junta assumed upon itself the power to choose the president and vice-president.
+The Junta assumed upon itself the power to choose the president and vice president.

 On an interim basis, the Junta also exercised the functions of the Presidency of the Republic (from 26 April to 15 May, when it designated as Head of State the president of the Junta, António de Spínola) and of President of the Council (from 26 April to 16 May, when the MFA-chosen First Provisional Government of Portugal took power, headed by Adelino da Palma Carlos).